What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 It is also has to be closely connected with the fact that only 22% of e-commerce businesses are satisfied with their conversion rate, according to the study by Econsultancy.

-There are zillions of theories about how to improve the conversion rate for e-commerce websites.
+There are plenty of theories about how to improve the conversion rate for e-commerce websites.
 Some of them work just fine while others are almost useless.
 For this reason we see a great potential in neuroscience, including neuromarketing, as well as in consumer psychology when it comes to CRO.

 Nathalie Nahai, web psychologist and author of the book “Webs of Influence: The Secret Strategies That Make Us Click” claims: